lukeod/vampiresurvivors-modding/stage-system.md

 - `PickRandomEnemyFromList()` for selecting from custom enemy lists

 ### Updated Random System
-The stage system now uses Unity.Mathematics.Random for more predictable and controllable randomization.
-When hooking into random enemy selection methods, pass a specific Random instance for deterministic behavior across different game sessions.
+Based on code analysis, the stage system appears to use Unity.Mathematics.Random for randomization.
+When hooking into random enemy selection methods, you can pass a specific Random instance for deterministic behavior across different game sessions.